The Complete Guide To Chargeback Protections & Management For Merchants

-Giving your customers the option to pay with credit cards will help sales if you’re doing business face-to-face and they are all but necessary to engage in eCommerce.
+Giving your customers the option to pay with credit cards will help sales if you’re doing business face-to-face — and it is necessary to engage in eCommerce.
 This convenience comes at a price, however, as disputed charges can quickly add snowballing costs to your business.

 True Fraud Chargebacks